taeyang91/assessment/README.md

 #### **Objective:**

 To assess the candidate's ability to design and implement an AWS API Gateway that uses Cognito for authentication and connects to two Lambda functions.
 Each Lambda function will call an external service of the candidate's choice.
-The candidate must use CloudFormation scripts to provision the necessary infrastructure and provide clear documentation.
+The candidate must use CloudFormation scripts to provide the necessary infrastructure and clear documentation.

 ---